-There is nothing like a good slow cooker bread pudding for either breakfast or for dessert.
+There is nothing like a good slow cooker bread pudding for either breakfast or dessert.
 This dish is incredibly easy and is a great way to use up some old bread.

 This pudding is amazing with a drizzle of honey or maple syrup over the top.
 If you want to go one step further, then some vanilla ice cream goes amazingly well with this pudding.
-If you’re having this as a tasty slow cooked breakfast then a side of bacon also works really well with this dish.
+If you’re having this as a tasty slow cooked breakfast, then a side of bacon also works well with this dish.

 Slow Cooker Bread Pudding Recipe

 - 8 cups of cubed sliced bread

 - ½ cup brown sugar